 8.1 Market Analysis

 Cryptocurrencies currently behave like a separate asset class, although closer to a hedge such as gold.
 Market movements of the S&P 500 and NASDSAQ indices are far removed from being similar with cryptocurrencies.
 This is also true with fiat currencies, investors do not appear to utilize them in the same manner as cryptocurrency.
 In comparison, gold moves closely with cryptocurrencies while not directly related.
 The Nikkei market shows a slight connection to Ethereum which is a smart contract-type cryptocurrency.
 The Nikkei has a slight relation to the price of Ethereum (ETH-P) and gold’s price movement is somewhat related to cryptocurrencies.
 Fiat currencies are completely unrelated which would be expected.
 The correlation between these assets are shown in Fig. 12.
 See Fig. 13 for a zoomed in view of the relationship between cryptocurrencies, treasury, gold and crude oil prices.
 In this view, you can see that there is no direct correlation with commodity asset classes to cryptocurrencies.
 The thicker the line, the stronger the correlation.
 In Fig. 14, the relationship between fiat currencies and cryptocurrencies is mapped emphasizing the point that investors view cryptocurrency more like gold and not fiat currencies at this point in time.
 Because gold is used to hedge volatile markets, it would make sense that gold too is not correlated with fiat currencies.
-In Fig. 15, the relationship between the markets and cryptocurrency shows a slight relationship between the NIKKEI index and Ethereum and the dissimilarity between the main markets.
-Finally, in Fig. 16, the relationship between various sentiment indicators and cryptocurrencies shows that the price of the coins do not appear to be related to the various sentiment movements, their trade volumes are close but not directly related.
+In Fig. 15, the relationship between the markets and cryptocurrency shows a slight relationship between the Nikkei index and Ethereum and the dissimilarity between the main markets.
+Finally, in Fig. 16, the relationship between various sentiment indicators and cryptocurrencies shows that the price of the coins does not appear to be related to the various sentiment movements, their trade volumes are close but not directly related.

 Remark 1.
 BTC-P = Bitcoin price, LTC-P = Litecoin price, ETH-P = Ethereum price, BTC-V = Bitcoin volume, LTC-V = Litecoin volume, and ETH-V = Ethereum volume.
 Line colors indicate clusters and the thickness of the lines indicate the strength of the correlation.